QUALITY DECLARATION - SUMMARY

 The IBCS specifies the collection of annual point in time core characteristics data including key indicators of information technology (IT) use and innovation with more detailed information collected for these two topics in alternating years.
 Population and cross-classified outputs can be produced for most BCS content not just use of IT and innovation.
 The much larger volume of characteristics data (particularly, annual indicators of innovation and the ability to produce cross-classified outputs) has expanded the range of information available about Australian business.
 These additional outputs represent a substantial increase in the nature and volume of this type of information.

-The 2013-14 BCS forms were mailed to businesses from late October 2014.
+The 2014-15 BCS forms were despatched to businesses from late October 2015.
 Key indicators related to use of IT and innovation in Australian business are published within 12 months of the end of the reference period.
 Subsequent, and more detailed, releases are published in the 2 months after the first release.

 The ABS aims to produce high quality data from its industry collections, while minimising the reporting burden on businesses.
 To achieve this, extensive effort is put into survey and questionnaire design, collection procedures and processing.